 - An AP score of 4 or higher in English Literature, English Composition, US History, or World History.

-If you choose to take the exam, you must pre-register.
+You must pre-register for this test on this website, beginning in early May.
 Each incoming class is notified by the Office of Records and Registration about placement dates and details.
-The Placement Exam is offered only on specified dates (in May, in June and then once in August).
+The Placement Exam is offered only on specified dates in May and, if necessary, a make-up date in August.
 Placement cannot be done on a rolling basis.

 In addition, some students’ scores on this test and/or their SAT scores indicate the need for additional assistance, as early as the Fall semester while taking their First Seminar (FSP).
-These students will be enrolled in a writing studio course (WRI 101) that works in conjunction with the FSP.
+These students will be enrolled in a two-credit writing studio course (WRI 101/Writing Studio) that works in conjunction with the FSP.

 Special Note to Transfer Students